 China – World Showcase – Epcot

-Reflections of China – a CircleVision 360 movie presentation that debuted May 2003 and ended in 2019.
+Reflections of China – This is a CircleVision 360 movie presentation that debuted May 2003 and ended in 2019.
 Reflections of China will be replaced by Wondrous China in 2020.

 The House of Whispering Willows Gallery now provides an inside look at the Shanghai Disney Resort.